Kenna End of Life: How to Preserve Independent Vulnerability Management

 Why Independence Mattered Then, and Matters More Now

 Kenna changed how organizations thought about vulnerability management.
 Rather than treating every CVE as equally urgent, Kenna applied data science and threat intelligence to separate signal from noise.
-More importantly, Kenna operated as a governance layer that sat above scanning tools, normalizing data from multiple sources without bias toward any single vendor.
+More importantly, Kenna served as a governance layer above scanning tools, normalizing findings from multiple sources without favoring any single vendor.

 That independence was the product’s defining strength.
 Security teams could aggregate findings from infrastructure scanners, application security tools, cloud security platforms, and endpoint solutions into a single view, with prioritization based on actual exploitability rather than raw severity scores.